 Nishijin Textile Center 西陣織会館

-Kyoto has been at the center of kimono and textile production in Japan for the past 1,000 years.
-Visit Nishijin to learn about the history and see demonstrations of this ancient art.
+Kyoto has been at the center of culture and traditional industry.
+Visit Nishijin to learn about the history and the skills required of this ancient art.

 The origins of Nishijin go back to the 5th century, with textiles developed for the Imperial Court